SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sophos-central-source.md

 The Sophos Central Source provides a secure endpoint to receive authentication logs from the [Sophos Central APIs](https://developer.sophos.com/).
 It securely stores the required authentication, scheduling, and state tracking information.

 The Sophos Central Source ingests:
  * Alerts from the Sophos [Alerts API Endpoint](https://developer.sophos.com/docs/common-v1/1/routes/alerts/get).
-    - Endpoint data is consumed for the alerts whose product value is of type `endpoint`.
+    * Endpoint data is consumed for alerts with a product value of type `endpoint` from the Sophos [Endpoint API](https://developer.sophos.com/docs/endpoint-v1/1/routes/endpoints/get).
  * Events from the Sophos [Events API Endpoint](https://developer.sophos.com/docs/siem-v1/1/routes/events/get)

 :::note
-To link the endpoint data to the alert, users can map the `alert.ManagedAgent.ID` field from the alert response with the `endpointID` field from the endpoint response.
+To link the endpoint data to the alert, you can map the `alert.ManagedAgent.ID` field from the alert response with the `endpointID` field from the endpoint response.
 :::
 :::note
 This Source is not available in the [Fed deployment](/docs/api/troubleshooting#Deployments-and-Sumo-Logic-Endpoints).